panva/node-oidc-provider/recipes/client_based_origins.md

 - `token_endpoint`
 - `userinfo_endpoint`

+As these always get their client resolved during the request (either through client authentication or the token's client) you can use any mechanism available to you to have them fail the moment client is identified.
+In this recipe we'll use a custom client metadata to register an array of origins that will be allowed when  encountered, otherwise the requests will fail.

-Since neither one of the specifications defines a field client's allowed CORS origins here's how to implement a custom client metadata field and have it used during CORS requests (both actual and preflights).
+Since neither one of the specifications defines metadata for client's allowed CORS origins here's how to implement a custom client metadata field and have it used during CORS requests (both actual and preflights).

 ```js
 const { URL } = require('url');